Santa Rosa begins towing RVs from business park encampment - RV Travel

-It was the end of a long struggle for homeless RVers at a Santa Rosa, CA Business Park when Police started towing vehicles this week, displacing RV dwellers who for months have lived there in what became a homeless encampment of motorhomes, travel trailers, and pop-up campers reports the Press Democrat.
+It was the end of a long struggle for homeless RVers at a Santa Rosa, CA, Business Park when police started towing vehicles this week, displacing RV dwellers who for months have lived there in what became a homeless encampment of motorhomes, travel trailers and pop-up campers, reports the Press Democrat.

-The removal operation, which could take weeks to tow as many as 40 trailers, vans, trucks, and cars, represents the latest chapter in Sonoma County’s ongoing homeless saga.
+The removal operation, which could take weeks to tow as many as 40 trailers, vans, trucks and cars, represents the latest chapter in Sonoma County’s ongoing homeless saga.

 On Wednesday morning, two recreation vehicles — a 30-foot travel trailer and a 30-foot motorhome — were hauled away with a large tow truck.
 Officials said it’s part of a vehicle abatement effort police started at the Northpoint Corporate Center in late August.